-https://www.adl.org/education/educator-resources/lesson-plans/who-am-i-identity-poems
+Supporting ADL Resource/Lesson Plan: www.adl.org/education/educator-resources/lesson-plans/who-am-i-identity-poems

-"Humans of ..."
-Instagram Campaign
+"HUMANS OF ..."
+INSTAGRAM CAMPAIGN

 Inspired by the "Humans of New York" campaign, lead a discussion with students about different aspects of identity (e.g., race, religion, language, gender/ gender identity, sexual orientation, etc.).
 Following this discussion, create a student-led team that will interview students about aspects of their identities and post one of those interviews daily, with an accompanying picture, on your school's Instagram account.
 Interviewers should encourage people to share an aspect of their identity that makes them unique and include the variety of languages represented at your school, where appropriate.
 Be sure to get permission from students to post and monitor the Instagram account to respond to any negative or biased feedback.